yrnehli/musicPlayer/README.md

 This can be installed as a Progressive Web App (PWA).
 For the best experience, enable the following flags in your Chromium based browser.
 - `#enable-desktop-pwas-remove-status-bar`
 - `#enable-desktop-pwas-window-controls-overlay`

+# Troubleshooting
+In the case that images take a long time to load, try turning Apache's `KeepAlive` directive to `Off`.

 # Disclaimer
 This repository is for educational/research purposes only, the use of this code is your responsibility.